All Prudential customers who have a With-Profits element to their plan, except for investments made in any of the PruFund funds.

 If your Plan is the only way you have of paying off your mortgage, you should speak to your mortgage lender right away.
 If you want more information you can write to Prudential, Lancing, BN15 8GB, quoting your Plan number.

 Future bonus rates will depend on how well the Fund does in the future.
-The Prudential Assurance Company Limited With-Profits Fund is one of the largest and financially strongest in the UK.
+The Prudential Assurance Company Limited With-Profits Fund is the largest With-Profits fund in the UK and is financially very strong.
 The size and strength of our Fund allows us to invest in a very wide range of assets and individual companies.

 A Market Value Reduction (MVR) is a deduction we may make on certain withdrawals or switches from, or between, our With-Profits Funds.
 We're not currently planning any changes to our MVR approach.
 We regularly review our approach in the light of emerging market conditions and reserve the right to change this without notice.
 For more information on an MVR please see our Market Value Reduction - A clear explanation document.